asyncapi/website/content/blog/automated-releases.md

 ## What full automation means

-Full automation means that release process if fully automated with no manual steps... what else did you think.
+Full automation means that the release process if fully automated with no manual steps... what else did you think.

 <iframe src="https://giphy.com/embed/6uGhT1O4sxpi8" width="480" height="240" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>